jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 - Widely used
 - “Love it or hate it”
 - Centrally managed
-- Ignores Xcode project configuration
+- Ignores Xcode project
-- …

-^ Still, always provide an Xcode project!

 ---

 # [Carthage][]

-- I helped write it
+- It’s great (but I’m biased)
-- Builds upon standard Xcode projects
+- Builds on standard Xcode setup
-- Can download prebuilt binaries
+- Can manage submodules for you
-- …
+- Prebuilt binaries

 ---

 # Not mutually exclusive

-^ Carthage can manage Git submodules.
-The presence of an Xcode project (used by Carthage) doesn't prevent CocoaPods from working.
-You don't even need to provide the podspec in the repo.
+^ A CocoaPods podspec can live alongside an Xcode project.
+You don't even need to provide the podspec in the repo!

+^ If you're adding dependencies to your library, I'd suggest using the lowest common denominator: Git submodules and Xcode.
+That still leaves the door open for Carthage and CocoaPods, while supporting users that don't want to use either.

 ---